Welcome to the Child and Adolescent Treatment and Research Programs

 The Child CARD clinic provides comprehensive evaluations and state-of-the-art cognitive-behavioral therapy and other evidence-based treatments for children and adolescents between the ages of 3 and 17.
 Treatments are offered both in person and via telehealth from the comfort of your home.
 For more information on the conditions we treat click here.

 Families interested in services through the child program may start the process by completing our online child intake form.
 Upon receipt of this form, one of our staff members will contact you within 3-5 business days to schedule a phone screen to discuss next steps regarding child diagnostic assessments, individual and group therapy, including our Brave Bunch program, intensive treatments, and/or opportunities to participate in our research studies.
 At that time, we can answer any questions you may have about our program and we’ll gather additional information to help inform whether Child CARD is the right fit for your family.
-Please be advised that due to an extremely high demand for services, the wait time to receive services through Child CARD may be close to 12 months.
+Please be advised that due to an extremely high demand for services, the wait time to receive services through Child CARD is 10-12 months.
 Given our lengthy waitlist, our staff can also provide referrals to other local mental health providers.
 We invite you to reach out to our intake coordinator at childbu@bu.edu with questions.

 The program also regularly collaborates with schools and community-based agencies to provide clinical trainings and research-based presentations.
 We strive to promote the mission to disseminate evidence-based treatments to community settings by training school personnel and mental health clinicians, and by educating parents about the course of childhood anxiety disorders and evidence-based treatment options.
 Please contact Dr. Donna Pincus at dpincus@bu.edu if you are interested in more information about these options.